geaxgx/depthai_pipeline_graph/README.md

 <p align="center"> <img  src="media/ports.png" alt="Graph of the Human Machine Safety demo"></p>
 <br>
 Once the graph is displayed, a few operations are possible.
-You can move the nodes and you probably will because there is a big chance that the auto-layout is not the most appropriate layout.
+You will probably reorgnize the nodes by moving them if you are not satisfied with the proposed auto-layout.
 You can rename a node by double-clicking its name.
 If you double-click in a node (apart the name zone), a window opens which let you change the node color and its name.
 By right-clicking in the graph, a menu appears: you can save your graph in a json file, load a previously save graph or do a few other self-explanatory operations.<br>
 <br>